ABOUT INFONET

 InfoNet team

-- Caleb Schaffner, Research Scientist: Caleb assists with training and user requests for data and/or assistance, conducts research using InfoNet data, and helps test InfoNet upgrades.
+• Caroline Bailey, Research Scientist: Caroline assists with training and user requests for data and/or assistance, advances efforts to align InfoNet with HUD requirements, and conducts research using InfoNet data.

 InfoNet partners